IF... The Emotional IQ Game

 Parents Need to Know

 Parents need to know that IF...
 The Emotional IQ Game is an adventure game that helps kids age 6 to 12 develop the skills that lead to emotional intelligence.
 Inspired by the poem "If" by Rudyard Kipling, the app leads kids on a quest that promotes self-awareness and positive social communication.
-Kids create their own dog avatars and travel through Ziggurat, a glittery fantasy world, fixing things in the environment and collecting "energy creatures" called Vim to cleanse them of dark energy.
-With the help of a wise Zen-like master, YouDog, kids think about and exercise choices related to core social and emotional learning (SEL) skills such as gratitude, helpfulness, and regulation of fear.
+Kids think about and exercise choices related to core social and emotional learning (SEL) skills such as gratitude, helpfulness, and regulation of fear.
+As they play, kids get dialogue choices and can choose to say unkind or smart-alecky things; if they make an unkind choice, other characters react with hurt feelings or advice.
+There is a lot of static dialogue in the game that contains the instructive content, but kids can skip it if they choose.
 Characters use language such as "Let's find a win-win" and "This is really frustrating and scary" to help kids learn problem-solving and emotional vocabulary.
-As YouDog sends kids on missions, they practice skills such as teamwork, grit, and patience.
 Parents can view a report on a kid's gameplay and skills practiced for each chapter.
-This first chapter is free; all chapters thereafter require a paid subscription.
+This first chapter is free; all chapters thereafter must be purchased.

 What kids can learn